 Corona Virus – COVID 19

 We will resume our postponed courses as soon as possible.
-Meanwhile some of our distant healing groups will carry on their work where possible while maintaining social distancing or by meeting over electronic networks.
+Meanwhile some of our distant healing groups will carry on their work where possible by meeting over electronic networks.

 Latest research reveals Healing’s efficacy

 Findings from research by the University of Exeter Medical School have been published in the peer reviewed publication “Complementary Therapies in Clinical Practice”.
 We are delighted to share the results.

 This CHO-funded study into UK based spiritual/energy healers and their clients, shows that the majority of recipients had a positive experience and felt instant benefit or immediate improvement.